SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-search.md

 ---
-title: Search in a Multi-Geo SharePoint tenant
+title: Search in a SharePoint Multi-Geo tenant
 description:
 ms.date: 4/27/2018
 ---

-# Search in a Multi-Geo SharePoint tenant
+# Search in a SharePoint Multi-Geo tenant

 > [!IMPORTANT]
-> OneDrive and SharePoint Online Multi-Geo is currently in preview and subject to change.
+> OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.

-In a Multi-Geo SharePoint tenant, each geo location has its own search index, as well as its own independent search center.
+In a SharePoint Multi-Geo tenant, each geo location has its own search index, as well as its own independent search center.
 When a user searches, the query is fanned out to all the indexes, and the returned results are merged.

 For example, a user in one geo location can search for content stored in another geo location, or for content on a SharePoint site that’s restricted to a different geo location.
 If the user has access to this content, search will show the result.